Save your ticket!

 a) An activity with the same essential characteristics will be organized at a later date in the same or a nearby location.

-b) The activity will be re-organized within a period of two years from the date of the original event.
+b) The activity will be re-organized within a period of 3 years and 2 months from the date of the original event.

 c) The voucher represents the full value of the amount paid for the original admission ticket.